Abstract

 Qualitative results on the synthetic CERRA reanalysis

-Qualitative results on the synthetic CERRA reanalysis from the test set at time step 2160.
+Qualitative results on the synthetic CERRA reanalysis from the test set.
 Shown are the prediction, the ground truth, and the false positive.
 Albedo and relative humidity are not correlated with extremes, meaning that they do not have target anomalies but only random ones.

 Results on real-world reanalysis data